Literature for Everyone

 This course is intended to provide new English majors with the skills that will enable them to approach unfamiliar texts with confidence.
 Students will learn what is meant by-and how to perform-close readings of texts.
 Students will also explore how one goes about conducting literary research.
 Overall, this course intends to provide a strong foundation to make future encounters with literature more meaningful and rewarding.
 Students can obtain writing proficiency in the major in this course.
 Prerequisite: limited to students who have completed their college writing proficiency or WRT 181, and are considering a major or minor in English.
 May confer writing proficiency in the major.
 Fall semester, repeated spring semester.
 Marchand, Rauwerda, Robinson, Wells.

 (3 Cr.)
 (LER-ARC)

 Fiction techniques, with special attention to the short story.
 Supervision of individual short stories.
 Seminar discussion of student work.
-Prerequisite: submission of a sample of fiction writing to the instructor.
+Prerequisite: sophomore standing or permission of instructor.
 Fall semester, repeated spring semester.
 U'Ren, Flann.